gcapes/git-course/06-remote.md

-## Exercises
+> # Exercises {.challenge}
+>

-### Exercise 1: Collaborating on remote repository
+> #### Exercise 1: Collaborating on remote repository
+>

-In this exercise you should work with a partner or a small group (probably not more than 3 people).
-One of you should give access to his/her remote repository on GitHub to the others (by selecting Settings -> Collaborators).
+> In this exercise you should work with a partner or a group of three.
+> One of you should give access to your remote repository on GitHub to
+> the others (by selecting Settings -> Collaborators).
+>

-Now those of you who are added as collaborators should clone the repository of the first person on your machines. (make sure that you **don't clone into a diectory that is already a repository**!)
+> Now those of you who are added as collaborators should clone the repository of
+> the first person on your machines. (make sure that you **don't clone into
+> a directory that is already a repository**!)
+>

-Each one of you should now make some changes to the files in the repository.
+> Each of you should now make some changes to the files in the repository.
-Commit the changes and then push them back to the remote repository.
+> Commit the changes and then push them back to the remote repository.
+>
+> ----
+>

-### Exercise 2: Creating branches and sharing them in the remote repository
+> #### Exercise 2: Creating branches and sharing them in the remote repository
+>

-Working with the same remote repository, create 2 branches locally and push them back to the remote repo.
+> Working with the same remote repository, each of you should create a new branch
+> locally and push it back to the remote repo.
+>
+> ```{.bash}

-	$ git push origin new_branch
+> $ git push origin new_branch
+> ```
+>

-The other person(s) should try to get the branches created by others locally (so eventually everybody should have the same number of branches as the remote repository).
+> The other person should try to get the branches created by others locally
+> (so eventually everybody should have the same number of branches as the remote
+> repository).
+>

-To pull new branches from remote repository (into new local branches):
+> To pull new branches from remote repository (into new local branches):
+>
+> ```{.bash}
+> $ git fetch origin
+> ```
+> ```{.output}

-	$ git fetch origin remote: Counting objects: 3, done.  remote:
+> Counting objects: 3, done.  remote:
-	Compressing objects: 100% (3/3), done.  remote: Total 3 (delta 0),
+> Compressing objects: 100% (3/3), done.  remote: Total 3 (delta 0),
-	reused 2 (delta 0) Unpacking objects: 100% (3/3), done.
+> reused 2 (delta 0) Unpacking objects: 100% (3/3), done.
 From
-	https://github.com/apawlik/papers 9e1705a..640210a  master     ->
+> https://github.com/apawlik/papers 9e1705a..640210a  master     ->
-	origin/master * [new branch]      new_branch -> origin/new_branch
+> origin/master * [new branch]      new_branch -> origin/new_branch
+> ```
+>

-This command gets us all branches from the remote repository (aliased as 'origin') but doesn't actually pull any contents.
+> This command gets us all branches from the remote repository (aliased as
+> 'origin') but doesn't actually pull any contents.
+>

-Now we can set up a new branch locally and pull the contents of the corresponding remote branch into the new one which we set up:
+> Now we can set up a new branch locally and pull the contents of the
+> corresponding remote branch into the new one which we set up:
+>
+> ```{.bash}

-	$ git checkout -b new_branch origin/new_branch Branch new_branch set up
+> $ git checkout -b new_branch origin/new_branch
+> ```
+> ```{.output}
-	to track remote branch new_branch from origin.
-Switched to a new branch 'new_branch'
+> Branch new_branch set up to track remote branch new_branch from origin.
+> Switched to a new branch 'new_branch'
+> ```
+>
+> ----
+>

-### Exercise 3: Undoing changes using revert
+> #### Exercise 3: Undoing changes using revert
+>

-Once you have the branches which others created try in one of the branches to undo one of the commits.
+> Once you have the branches which others created, try to undo one of the commits.
+>

-Ideally, each one of you should try to do it in a different branch than the others.
+> Each one of you should try to revert a commit in a different branch to your partner(s).
+>

-Push the branch back to the remote repository.
-The othes should pull that branch to get the changes you made.
+> Push the branch back to the remote repository.
+The others should pull that
+> branch to get the changes you made.
+>

-What is the end result?
-What happens when you pull the branch that your colleagues changes using `revert`?
+> What is the end result?
+What happens when you pull the branch that your
+> colleagues changed using `revert`?
+>
+> A: It works fine.
+The revert shows up in everyone's copy.
+>
+> ----
+>

-### Exercise 4: Undoing changes using reset
+> #### Exercise 4: Undoing changes using reset
+>

-Now let's try a similar thing like in the Exercise above but using `reset`.
+> Now let's try to  undo a commit using `reset`.
-Remember that this is a **bad** practice to use `reset` for branches which are shared.
-The purpose of this exercise is to actually try to prove that.
+> Remember that it is a **bad** practice to use `reset` for branches which are
+> shared.
+The purpose of this exercise is to demonstrate what happens.
+>

-Select a different branch for this exercise than the one you used for the previous one.
+> Select a different branch for this exercise than the one you used for the
+> previous one.
+>

-Reset to one of the previous commits and push it back to the remote repository.
+> Reset to one of the previous commits and push it back to the remote repository.
-Pull the branches which your colleagues reset in a similar way.
+> Pull the branches which your colleagues reset in a similar way.
+>

-What happens?
+> What happens?
 Look through the history using `git log` - what can you notice?
+>
+> A: You can't push the change to remote repository unless you use `push -f`.
+> After force pushing the changes, your git log shows what you've done, as does
+> the remote git log, but the other person's local git log shows no change to the
+> history.
+To that person it looks like work has just gone missing from the files
+> in their working directory.
+Git also thinks that their branch is ahead of
+> origin/<branch> by <X> commits.
+>
+> ----
+>

-### Exercise 5: Rebasing
+> #### Exercise 5: Rebasing
+>

-This exercise is again designed to explore what happens when you follow *bad practice*.
-In this case, the bad practice is rebasing branches which are shared with others.
+> This exercise is again designed to explore what happens when you follow *bad
+> practice*.
+In this case, the bad practice is rebasing branches which are shared
+> with others.
+>
+> Preparation:
+>

-Firstly, make sure that you have all branches (so all of you working on the repository should have the same set of branches).
-Secondly, make sure that your all have these branches up to date.
-So if you have any uncommited changes, commit them and push them.
-Pull the changes that your colleagues commited.
+> 1. Firstly, make sure that you have all branches (so all of you working on the
+> repository should have the same set of branches).
+> 2. Secondly, make sure that you all have these branches up to date.
+So if
+> you have any uncommited changes, commit them and push them.
+> 3. Pull the changes that your colleagues committed.
+>
+> The exercise:
+>
+> - Pick a (non-master) branch - this time you should both be working on the same one
+> - Both do some work on it and commit your changes

-Pick a branch - this time pick all of you should try picking the same one.
-Do some work on it.
-One of you should also make some changes to the `master` branch and push them back.
-The same person should then rebase their selected non-master branch on master and push everything back to the repository.
-The others should now pull (previously commiting the changes they made in the branch).
+> - Person A should also make some changes to the `master`  branch and push them back
+> - Person A should then rebase their selected non-master branch on master and push
+> everything back to the repository
+> - Person B (and C if you're working in a group of 3) should now pull (previously commiting the changes they made in the  branch)
+>

-What is the end result?
-What happened when the other collaborator rebased the branch against master?
+> What is the end result?
+What happened when the other collaborator rebased the
+> branch against master?

 Previous: [Rebasing](05-rebasing.html) Next: [Pull Requests](07-pull-requests.html)